andreasmalta/choco_packages/geupd/Readme_en.txt

     in by the user who has the administrator power to the installing computer.

- 2. When you selected a printer which belongs to one of computers in "WORKGROUP" of "My Network" and installed the printer driver, you may not open the printer property of the installed printer.
+ 2. When you selected a printer which belongs to one of computers in "WORKGROUP" of "Network" and installed the printer driver, you may not open the printer property of the installed printer.
     ==>In this case, please install the printer driver by its installer.

- 3. When you installed the network printer by using [Browse for Printer] in [Printers and Faxes] folder, you may not open the printer property of the installed printer.
+ 3. When you installed the network printer by using [Browse for Printer] in [Devices and Printers] folder, you may not open the printer property of the installed printer.
     ==>In this case, please install the printer driver in the way described below.
       3-1.
 Select [Local printer] and [Create a new port] in [Select a Printer Port]